 Start Today!
 Call:

 The future is expected to be bright for pharmacy technician graduates.
-The U.S. Bureau of Labor Statistics projects employment of pharmacy technicians to grow 31 percent from 2008 through 2018, much faster than the national average.(1)
+The U.S. Bureau of Labor Statistics projects employment of pharmacy technicians to grow 20 percent from 2012 through 2022, much faster than the national average for all occupations.(1,2,3)

-The Pharmacy Technician Diploma Program at Remington College can help prepare you for an entry-level career as a pharmacy technician with hands-on training and instruction from teachers with real-world experience.(2)
+The Pharmacy Technician Diploma Program at Remington College can help prepare you for an entry-level career as a pharmacy technician with hands-on training and instruction from teachers with real-world experience.(2,3)

 As a student in our Pharmacy Technician diploma program, you will have the opportunity to learn the basics of drug interactions, medical abbreviations, and dealing with patients.

-Your pharmacy technician training will include a basic background in anatomy and physiology, and you will have the chance to take courses in first aid, career development, and computers, as well as pharmacy law and ethics.
+Your pharmacy technician training will include a basic background in human structure and function, and you will have the chance to take courses in first aid, career development, and computers, as well as pharmacy law and ethics.
 Find out more about our pharmacy technician courses.

 During your Remington College pharmacy technician coursework, you’ll also have the opportunity to learn sterilization procedures and pursue National Pharmacy Technician Association’s Sterile Products Certification.